dmaccormac/winpkg/README.md

 The aim of the project is to provide a tool to easily create software installation packages for Windows.

-It can be used to manage ad hoc application installs or distributed with your application as an installer wrapper.
+It can be used to manage ad hoc application installations or distributed with your application as an installer wrapper.

 The source code is available in the project repository [here](https://github.com/dmaccormac/winpkg).

 # Download
 You can get the latest release [here](https://github.com/dmaccormac/winpkg/releases).

-The self contained executable is targeted for Windows x64 and .NET 8.0 framework.
+The single executable file is targeted for Windows x64 and .NET 8.0.

 # Usage
 The application executable `winpkg.exe` can be used from the desktop or the command line.

 It does not require installation or administrative privileges to run.

-When application files are provided to winpkg it performs the following actions:
+The installer performs the following actions:
 - Install application to user's Apps folder
 - Create program shortcuts in Start Menu
 - Register environment variables (PATH)
-- Create an uninstaller for the program
+- Create an uninstaller for the application

 ## From the desktop
 Drag and drop your source folder onto the winpkg executable.